2019: Gov. Yari declares interest in Zamfara West senatorial seat - Vanguard News

 “I learned a lot from the National Assembly and what I learned there has really assisted me in my administration as governor in the last eight years, especially in the areas of budget process and resources management,” Yari said.

-Yari was a members of the House of Representatives for Anka/Talata-Mafara Federal Constituency from 2007 to 2011.
+Yari was a member of the House of Representatives for Anka/Talata-Mafara Federal Constituency from 2007 to 2011.
 (NAN)